 Most of the requirement will be met through sites with existing planning permission and sites allocated for housing by this Plan.
 Additional housing supply will also be secured on windfall sites throughout the urban area.

-The development of sites for housing should demonstrate a comprehensive approach, making best use of available land and infrastructure and not prejudicing neighbouring uses.
-Incremental development of an allocated site will only be allowed where it would not prejudice the achievement of high-quality design across the wider site.
-Masterplans and other planning documents will be produced, where appropriate, to provide detailed guidance on the development of allocations.
+The development of sites for housing should be delivered through a comprehensive approach.
+Incremental development of an allocated site will only be allowed where it would not prejudice the remaining parts of the site coming forward for development or the delivery of infrastructure.

+All new developments should be supported by the necessary on and off-site infrastructure to serve its needs, mitigate its impacts on the environment and the local community, and ensure that it is sustainable and contributes to the proper planning of the wider area.

 Ancillary uses appropriate for residential areas, such as health facilities, community facilities and local shops, may be acceptable where there is a gap in service provision and where they can be integrated successfully into the residential environment.
-Other uses will not be acceptable on these sites.

 Justification

-The council has identified sufficient land to provide 10,434 additional homes by 204197% of the supply is on brownfield land and 3% is on undeveloped sites.
+The council has identified sufficient land to provide 11,901 additional homes by 2041.
+The NPPF requires the Council to maintain a five-year supply of housing sites.
+On adoption of the plan (2026), based on the projected completions in the trajectory (see Appendix G), there is a 5.10-year supply (with a 20% buffer).
+97% of the supply is on brownfield land and 3% is on undeveloped sites.
 The Sandwell Policies Map illustrates the distribution of housing sites across the borough.
 A balanced range of sites has been provided, in terms of size, location and market attractiveness, which will help to maximise housing delivery over the Plan period.
 Across the borough, 10% of identified supply in the Plan and in the most recent Brownfield Register is on sites no larger than 1ha, which is in accordance with the requirement set out in the NPPF at paragraph 070.

-The details of proposed housing allocations are provided in Appendix B and sites are shown on the Policies Map.
+The details of proposed housing allocations are provided in Chapters 16 and 17 and sites are shown on the Policies Map.
 Housing capacity has been identified in accordance with the Spatial Strategy and is based on the following information:

 Strategic Housing Land Availability Assessments (SHLAAs) and the Black Country Employment Area Review (BEAR);